 Reto Meier and Colt McAnlis present Build Out (Episode 1)

-Building a Garden that Cares for Itself
+A Garden that Cares for Itself

 Designing an autonomous, learning smart garden